igorkosta/igorkosta.github.io/source/_posts/self-sabotage.md

 ## String of Pearls
 Don't devalue the small steps you're taking.
 Even the smallest ones.
 Doing every small thing the best as you can, will definitely yield results.

 Imagine your life as a string of pearls.
 Every pearl is one action.
-Every action has the same value.It doesn't matter where an action is a failure or a success - the most important thing is to keep going and put the next pearl on the string.
+Every action has the same value.
+It doesn't matter where an action is a failure or a success - the most important thing is to keep going and put the next pearl on the string.

 You got out of bed - you just put a pearl on your string.
 You brushed your teeth - boom - next pearl is on the string.
 You wrote one sentence of your new book - there is your next pearl etc. etc.